DenisMot/Python-minimal-install/README.md

   - e-mail: your student's email
   - username: your First name + the first 3 letter of your Familly name + `_student` (e.g. `DenisMot_student`)

+### Other install options
+If you are interested in a more complete install, you can install `anaconda` instead of `miniconda`.
+Yet, the `anaconda` install is a big install (4.5 GB) that comes with a lot of packages that you do not need (at the beginning).
+Take a look at the `anaconda` vs `miniconda` web page https://docs.anaconda.com/distro-or-miniconda/ before making your choice.